 the walled cities, where they must fight to the death for a chance to win the prize.

-(1984) is an award winning cyberpunk novel written by the American writer William Gibson, and is a first part of Sprawl trilogy, together with Count
+(1984) is an award-winning cyberpunk novel written by the American writer William Gibson, and is a first part of Sprawl trilogy, together with Count

 Zero (1986), and Mona Lisa Overdrive (1988).
 Celebrated as the starting point of Cyberpunk subgenre of science fiction, this revolutionary trilogy

-explored the concepts of artificial intelligences, connection between humans and machines, information control, shared consciousness, life in the
+explored the concepts of artificial intelligences, the connection between humans and machines, information control, shared consciousness, life in the

 dystopian environments and cyberspace.